ray-project/ray/doc/source/lightgbm-ray.rst

-.. _xgboost-ray:
+.. _lightgbm-ray:

 ..
-  This part of the docs is generated from the XGBoost-Ray readme using m2r To update:
+  This part of the docs is generated from the LightGBM-Ray readme using m2r To update:
-  - run `m2r /path/to/xgboost_ray/README.md`
+  - run `m2r /path/to/_lightgbm_ray/README.md`
   - copy the contents of README.rst here
   - Get rid of the badges in the top
   - Get rid of the references section at the bottom